stevebeer/openvpn-server/README.md

 the certificate; you must press 'y'.
 You'll also be asked if you want to commit - press 'y' again.
 Finally, the script will take some time to build the server's Diffie-Hellman key exchange.
-If you chose 1024-bit encryption, this will just take a few minutes, but if you chose 2048-bit, it will take much longer.
+If you chose 1024-bit encryption, this will just take a few minutes, but if you chose 2048-bit, it will take much longer (about an hour on a Model B+).
 When the script informs you that it has finished configuring OpenVPN, reboot the system to apply the script's changes, and the VPN server-side setup will be complete!

 Making Client Profiles
 ----------------------